Property, Interest, and Money: Is Heinsohn and Steiger's Property Premium a Determinant of Interest?: Introduction

 The reception of \emph{Eigentum, Zins und Geld} in peer-reviewed journals has been thin given the ambition of the project.
 The early book reviews by \citet{Graziani1997} and \citet{Backhaus2000} welcomed the theory as an original contribution while flagging overclaims of originality relative to existing property rights traditions.
-The English edition of a generation later drew reviews from \citet{Luther2015} and \citet{Sauer2015}, mostly descriptive rather than argumentative. \citet{Riese1985}, writing in \emph{Leviathan} a decade before the first edition of the book appeared, gave the first substantive journal engagement with the program; it came from within the Berlin monetary-Keynesian orbit in which Heinsohn and Steiger were themselves active.
+The English edition of a generation later drew reviews from \citet{Luther2015} and \citet{Sauer2015}, mostly descriptive rather than argumentative. \citet{Riese1985}, writing in \emph{Leviathan} a decade before the first edition of the book appeared, gave the first substantive journal engagement with the program.
 Beyond reviews, \citet{Steiger2006}, writing in the \emph{Journal of Economic Issues}, is the canonical English-language self-statement of property economics.\footnote{In a parallel collaboration with Hans-Joachim Stadermann, Otto Steiger developed a related framework that places the emphasis on the obligation side of the contract rather than on the property side.
-We do not pursue that line further here; it is set out in \citet{StadermannSteiger2001} and \citet{Stadermann2006}.} \citet{Decker2015, Decker2017} continue the program in the same journal and in \emph{Economic Affairs} respectively, from within the Bremen school. \citet{GerberSteppacher2017}, in \emph{Anthropological Theory}, extend the theory toward possession-based economies.
+We do not pursue that line further here; it is set out in \citet{StadermannSteiger2001} and \citet{Stadermann2006}.} \citet{Decker2015, Decker2017} continue the program in the same journal and in \emph{Economic Affairs} respectively. \citet{GerberSteppacher2017}, in \emph{Anthropological Theory}, extend the theory toward possession-based economies.
 The broader property rights discussion in \citet{Hodgson2015} engages the tradition that Heinsohn and Steiger position themselves against rather than the property premium itself.
-The bulk of the substantive debate has taken place in Metropolis-Verlag edited volumes \citep{Steiger2008ed,BeaufortDecker2016} rather than in indexed journals, which is itself a fact about the reception worth registering.
+The bulk of the substantive debate has taken place in Metropolis-Verlag edited volumes \citep{Steiger2008ed,BeaufortDecker2016}.
 Between the review-level engagements and the in-house continuation, the middle ground of critical engagement has been sparsely populated.
-This paper is an attempt to contribute to that middle ground.

 This paper examines whether the replacement of time preference with the property premium succeeds.
 Specifically, it asks whether Heinsohn and Steiger's arguments against time preference are valid, and what follows for the status of the property premium if they are not.
 The distinction between property and possession is the book's foundational move, and I take it as given rather than critique it here.
 I also set aside the other dimensions of the work, such as the historical claims, the origin of money in the credit contract, and the critique of the barter narrative.